Anonoei/klipper_auto_tap/README.md

  ChaoticLab CNC Tap | CL_CNC      | True
  Voron Tap R8       | R8          | False
  Voron Tap R6       | R6          | False
+ VITALII MetalTap   | VITALII_CNC | False
-If your version of tap is not validated, please [validate results] before using the calculated offset, and let me know.
+If your version of tap is not validated, please [validate results] before using the calculated offset, and let me know if it worked for you!

 Then, place this in your printer.cfg